LEEClab/ms_neotropical_cats_suitability/README.md

 All analyses were performed in R statistical environment.

 # data
-A .csv file with all data used in Ribeiro-Souza et al. (2023)
+A .csv file with all data used in Ribeiro-Souza et al. (2023).

 # maps
-All models and maps generated from data.
+All models and maps generated in Ribeiro-Souza et al. (2023).

 # Citation